 The business trades metals futures and options as well as physical stocks for its own account.

-The business’ main strategy is in contango metals financing.
-It enjoys competitive advantage in this area as it has access its own warehouses than its competitors have.
+One of the business’ main strategy is in contango metals financing.
+It enjoys competitive advantage in this area as it has access to its own warehouses.

 Financial Services – Warehousing

-The Henry Bath group is a metals warehousing businesses storing metals, cocoa and general goods.
+The Henry Bath group is a predominately metals warehousing businesses storing metals, cocoa and general goods.
 At 31 March 2000 its warehouses contained approximately 18% of all LME metals stocks world-wide.
 These stocks were held in locations around Europe and also the United States and Singapore.
 The group has over 40 warehouses in Europe, the US and Asia.
-26 warehouses are used mainly for the storage of LME metals, 8 for cocoa and 6 for general goods.
+Over half the warehouses are used for the storage of LME metals, with the remainder being used for the storage of cocoa and general goods.
+For a full listing of Henry Bath warehouses, see Appendix III.
+It should be noted that Henry Bath both own and lease these warehouses.

 Merchanting - Metals and Concentrates